Stockflare/reuters/README.md

 ### Configuring Credentials

 Before any API calls will work, you need to configure the library with valid credentials.
-Once credentials have been configured, an access token will be retrieved from the Reuter' API.
+Once credentials have been configured, an access token will be retrieved from the Reuter' API upon a client request.

 ```
-Example here...
+Reuters.configure do |config|

+  config.credentials do |login|
+    # Set username
+    login.username = "my_username"

+    # Set my password
+    login.password = "my_super_secret_password"

+    # Set application ID
+    login.application_id = "application_id"
+  end

+end
 ```

 ## Contributing